Home – About Me

 Click the drop-down menus on the right to explore 46 fascinating pages:

 Books are bees which carry the quickening pollen from one to another mind.– J.R.
 Lowell

 A Brief History

-My parents were cruel: my father made me slide down mountains (even when I had mumps: exhibit A – photo); and my mother trapped me in a dungeon full of old books.
+My parents were cruel: my father made me slide down mountains – even when I had mumps (exhibit A: photo below); and my mother trapped me in a dungeon full of old books.
 No, not really.
 Mum worked in a small children’s library where I’d go after school, which inspired my love of books; and Dad was a mountaineer and gave me a love of the outdoors.
 Significant books were Horton Hatches the Egg; The Crab with the Golden Claws; and The Hobbit.
 As a teen I loved reading sci-fi, especially Ray Bradbury stories.

 My first adult jobs included community work, gardener, insect research assistant (aka bug counter); later a primary school teacher for 15 years; and now a full time writer and editor.
 I’ve always got a buzz from writing — I thank my Year 4 teacher, Mr Stedman, who praised a quirky report I wrote.
 Science is cool: I studied it at university and have written many science books for children.

 My wife Penelope Todd is a fine novelist, bold publisher and excellent editor and we have 3 lovely grown up children.